petru-dimitriu/electron-photo-manager-oracledb/README.md

-# SQLite photo organizer built around Electron
+# OracleDB photo organizer built around Electron

 ## Overview
+**This is a rewrite of my previous faculty project, this time using OracleDB instead of SQLite.
+As required by my faculty project specifications, most of the functionality has been moved to PL/SQL stored procedures and triggers.**
+Tested on Windows 7.

 Part of a faculty project.
 Simple photo organizer built around Electron. *Caution: rough around the edges.*

 Aimed at managing locally-stored photos, with a simplistic and vintage look.